Peeples is a married mom of three who is always looking for the best ways to get quality food for the lowest price possible.

 Another classic that is both cheap and filling.
 Considering you can get whole grain bread for relatively cheap, this is a great lunch option, particularly if you are packing lunches for yourself and your family.
 The high fiber content of the bread and the protein from the peanut butter make for a winning combination.

 Cheap Dinner: Rice and Beans With Eggs or Lean Meat

-- Lentil Soup: Buy a big bag of lentils and slow cook them, adding in various veggies and spices.
-The cooked lentils are very filling and you can make enough to last you several days.
+- Lentil Soup: Buy a big bag of lentils and slow cook them, adding various veggies and spices.
+The cooked lentils are very filling, and you can make enough to last you several days.